grafana/grafana/docs/sources/administration/configuration.md

 ### plugins

 Directory where Grafana automatically scans and looks for plugins.
-Manually or automatically install any [plugins](https://grafana.com/docs/grafana/next/plugins/installation/) here.
+For information about manually or automatically installing plugins, refer to [Install Grafana plugins]({{< relref "../plugins/installation.md" >}}).

 **macOS:** By default, the Mac plugin location is: `/usr/local/var/lib/grafana/plugins`.